ewgenius/templatier/README.md

 ## Templatier cli tool

-simple bootstrap tool for creating files from templates
+Simple bootstrap tool for creating files from templates.
+Just like snippets in IDE, but in cli;